apecloud/kubeblocks/docs/developer_docs/api-reference/backup.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>runOnTargetPodNode specifies whether to run the job workload on the
+<p>Determines whether to run the job workload on the target pod node.
-target pod node.
-If backup container should mount the target pod&rsquo;s volumes, this field should be set to true. otherwise the target pod&rsquo;s volumes will be ignored.</p>
+If the backup container needs to mount the target pod&rsquo;s volumes, this field should be set to true.
+Otherwise, the target pod&rsquo;s volumes will be ignored.</p>
 </td>
 </tr>
 <tr>